bigbadcyborg/Robotics-assignment-5/README.md

 **Remote PC Client:**
 * Explain the client architecture on how it interfaces with the publisher servers mentioned above.
-* Explain how you integrated the three to have a conversation with LLM with
+* Explain how you integrated the three to have a conversation with LLM to implement option 4.

 #### Part C: Live System Demonstration